Phosphorescentt/phosphorescent.dev-zola/content/about.md

 updated = 2025-04-06
 +++

 Heya!
-I'm Phos!
+I'm Freya!
 I'm a 24 year old, Bristol-based software engineer with a background in mathematics.
 I mostly write backend-data-style Python at the moment, but am trying to expand my horizons into systems programming via Rust.
 I spend more time than I care to admit lurking on Hacker News and [lobste.rs](https://lobste.rs/) with the hope that I